Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 4 displays the last 10 lines of a file script 5 displays the first 10 lines of a file script 6 displays the third line of a file
+script 4 displays the last 10 lines of a file script 5 displays the first 10 lines of a file script 6 displays the third line of a file script 7 creates a file whose name has special characters and it has content inside.